The Marginal Effects of Ethereum Network MEV Transaction Re-Ordering: Introduction

 We show in Figure \ref{fig:validator_revenue} that MEV Boost revenues are substantial.
 They comprise gas fees net of base fees that are burned, and payments from MEV algorithms.

 Median total revenues are 635 ETH per day (\$1.59 million per day at an ETH price of \$2,500), with MEV payments making up 41\% of that total.

 There is an active literature within the Ethereum community to address protocol changes that might be the fairest for validators and/or reduce the harmful effects of front running.
-Several proposals have been offered to smooth out MEV payments across validators, including full sharing of MEV payments\footnote{\url{https://ethresear.ch/t/committee-driven-mev-smoothing/10408}}, burning MEV \footnote{\url{https://ethresear.ch/t/mev-burn-a-simple-design/15590}}, offering revert protection to failed transactions \footnote{\citet{zhu_revert}}, and more complex auction designs.\footnote{\citet{monnot_auctions}} To our knowledge, the community has not proposed a system of absolute time priority.
+Several proposals have been offered to smooth out MEV payments across validators, including full sharing of MEV payments\footnote{\url{https://ethresear.ch/t/committee-driven-mev-smoothing/10408}}, burning MEV,\footnote{\url{https://ethresear.ch/t/mev-burn-a-simple-design/15590}} offering revert protection to failed transactions (\cite{zhu_revert}), and more complex auction designs (\cite{monnot_auctions}).
+To our knowledge, the community has not proposed a system of absolute time priority.
 This is particularly surprising since Ethereum developers acknowledge that there is an incentive to bid as late as possible in an MEV auction.\footnote{\url{https://ethresear.ch/t/reducing-latency-games-by-levelling-the-playing-field-on-block-size-for-pbs/19356}}

+We estimate the harm to participants by estimating the probability that a transaction will be included in the first group of block transactions.
+This can be thought of as analogous to a trader paying to be first in the queue for a news driven trading strategy.
+We provide an ex ante measure of the gas that market participants would have paid to be included in this group.
+Throughout the paper, we call this the \textit{shadow price of time priority}.

-We estimate the harm to participants by first estimating a probit model for the probability that a transaction will be placed in the first quartile of the completed block.
+We utilize a logit model for the probability that a transaction will be placed in the first quartile of the completed block.
 Using these estimates, we compute the marginal effects from transactions that the MEV agent is most likely to move into favorable positions.
-These marginal effects can be converted into the gas units that the participant would have needed to provide to ensure a similar position in the block.
-We find these costs are statistically and economically significant.
-Ethereum network participants would need to pay an average of \$0.39 more per transaction or a total of nearly \$455,000 per day to undo the effects of the MEV agent.
+These marginal effects can be converted into the gas units that the participant would have needed to provide to ensure a specific position in the finalized block.
+This is paramount to undoing the harmful reordering of transactions, deviations in the execution order of transactions between pending transactions in the mempool and the execution order of those transactions in the finalized block.
+We find that these costs are statistically and economically significant.
+Ethereum network participants would need to pay an average of \$0.21 more per transaction or a total of nearly \$7.2 million per month to undo the effects of the MEV agent.